ghashy/redis-in-action/doc/src/fake-web-retailer.md

 # Schema

-We use here `&` symbol as delimiter between zset score and value.
+> We use here `&` symbol as delimiter between zset score and value.

+> We use here `->` symbol as delimiter between list elements.

 ## Shopping cart cookies block